 However, if you can break your day up further into thirds, then that’s even better because staring at your computer screen all day is really bad!

-There are other tactics that can be used to further protect your eyes, or enabling more screen time while limiting eye damage, which is why there isn’t a definitive answer as to how long you should be staring at a screen in any given day.
+There are other methods that can be used to further protect your eyes, or enabling more screen time while limiting eye damage.
+This is why there isn’t a definitive answer as to how long you can stare at a screen in any given day.

 1. Computer screen filter to reduce eye strain